 PROCEDURE FOR CANDIDACY

-- A Doctorate degree in higher education administration,
+- Bachelor’s degree in engineering, STEM, public administration,

 Applicants should include a resume and cover letter describing how